tranhungt/okcupidjs/README.md

 ---
 ### Get User's Questions
-`.getUserQuestions(username, low, callback)`
+`.getUserQuestions(username, options, callback)`

-Returns a json of user question data, beginning with the "low" question.
+Returns a json of user question/answer data.

-The OkCupid API enforces pagination and won't return more than 10 questions per request, so to fetch all question data for a user, you need to make multiple calls and increment the "low" value.
-The index of a user's first answered question is 1.
-(Passing a value of 0 returns nothing.)
-For example:
+The results come back with a page hash.
+To get the next page results, this method can be called again with an additional `after` field set in the options object.
+The value should be set to the value stored in `body.paging.after`.
+This process can iterated to produce all search results.

+The same process can also be applied in reverse with `before`.

 ```
 okc.getUserQuestions(username, 1, cb) // First 10 questions